Mr Rock & Roll: Recording

-Chart performance
+Release

+"Mr. Rock & Roll" became the second single released from This Is the Life on 16 July 2007 and marked Macdonald's commercial breakthrough in the United Kingdom, helping establish the success of her debut album before its wider international release.
 In the United Kingdom, on 15 July 2007, "Mr Rock & Roll" debuted at No. 79 on the UK Singles Chart on downloads alone.
 Following its physical release the following day, the single jumped up to No. 12 on the same chart while also debuting at No. 1 on the Scottish Singles Chart, becoming Macdonald's highest-charting hit in the UK.
 It remained in the UK top 100 for 16 weeks and ended the year at No. 126 on the chart's year-end listing.

 In early 2008, Macdonald's fourth single, "This Is the Life", became a chart-topping hit across Europe, and "Mr Rock & Roll" was released as the follow-up single on 18 March 2008, becoming a top-10 hit in Flanders (No. 4), the Czech Republic (No. 10), the Netherlands (No. 3), Switzerland (No. 3), and Wallonia (No. 7).
 It also entered the top 40 in Austria, Germany, Norway, and Sweden.
 The single was released in the United States on 19 August 2008 but did not chart.
 It has received gold certifications in the United Kingdom, Belgium and Germany.